 - Other college-wide employee training

-The Academic Computing & Technology Committee shall advise the College Council on matters relating to Technology and Academic Computing in support of the Educational Master Plan.
+The District Technology Standing Committee shall advise the College Council on matters relating to Technology and Academic Computing in support of the Educational Master Plan.